 - All guests must be registered and accompanied by a host member.

 - Rules will be reviewed periodically by the Board of Directors for necessary changes.
 Any suggestions are invited and should be submitted in writing to the Board.

-- All complaints regarding the operation of the pool should be reported to the manager or the Board of Directors.
+- All complaints regarding the operation of the pool or concerns with Pool Management Company should be reported to the manager or the Board of Directors.

 - Pool operating hours will be set each year by the Board.
-This schedule will be given to each member in a spring newsletter.
+This schedule will be posted under the “Hours” page of the website.

 - Swimming or entering the locked pool area outside regular pool operating hours is strictly prohibited, unless specifically designated by the Board.

 - Pool hours may be changed by the manager due to inclement weather or emergency conditions.
 The pool will be cleared immediately after each incidence of thunder and/or lightning and will remain clear a minimum of 30 minutes.